Dr Sandra M Bell

 - British Society of Cell Biology

-Postgraduate Research Tutor for MD/PHD students in Leeds Institute of Medical Research
+I am also a Personal tutor for 1st & 2nd year MBChB students and Postgraduate Research Tutor for MD/PHD students in Leeds Institute of Medical Research.

-Lead for International PhD Academy in Medical Research at St James
+I am programme lead for the International PhD Academy: Medical Research based at St James’s University Hospital.

 Research groups and institutes